-Understand everything you can about the customer & the problem
+Understand everything you can about the angry customer & their problem

 Giving a solution to a question not asked is as good as no solution itself.
 Probably even worse, if you consider the time wasted as well.

-Therefore, it’s essential that you take the time to listen carefully and ask questions to discover the underlying reason for a customer’s anger.
+Therefore, it’s essential that you practice active listening.
+Take time to listen carefully and ask questions to discover the underlying reason for a customer’s anger.